Video tutorials

 Troubleshooting 3:

-The registration expects similar dose distributions (on absolute or relative values).
-Registration of images with similar shapes but completely different pixel values may fail.
+The registration expects similar dose distributions (in absolute or relative values).
+Registering images with similar shapes but completely different pixel values may lead to failure.

 Gamma index analysis